Wilhelm Marx: Early political career

 Marx started his political activities in Elberfeld, where he became active in the Centre Party.
 From 1899 to 1918, he was a member of the Prussian House of Representatives, the lower chamber of the state parliament (Landtag).
 From 1899 to 1904 he was the head of the Elberfeld Centre Party and from 1906 to 1919 deputy head of the party in the Prussian Rhine Province.
 In 1907 he became the chairman of the Düsseldorf Centre Party and in 1910 presided over the Augsburg Catholics Day.
 From 1910 to 1918 he was a member of the Reichstag for Cologne district six.
-In 1911 he founded the Catholic School Organization to fight against the secularisation of the German school system.
+In 1911 he founded a Catholic school organization in Düsseldorf to fight against the secularisation of the German school system.

 Marx supported the Reichstag Peace Resolution of 1917 that called for a negotiated peace without the territorial gains that were popular among Rhineland Centre Party members.
 Following the end of World War I and the collapse of the German Empire, Marx was elected in 1919 to the Weimar National Assembly that drew up the Weimar Constitution.
 He was then a member of the Weimar Reichstag from 1920 until 1932.
 Marx condemned the German Revolution that overthrew the Hohenzollern monarchy but supported the new Weimar Republic.
-The Weimar constitution granted Catholics full civil rights, unlike the previous constitution.
+The Weimar Constitution explicitly made the exercise of civil rights independent of one's religious beliefs, unlike the imperial constitution, which did not mention religion at all.
 Marx opposed separatism in the Rhineland and argued against the creation of a Rhineland Republic in December 1918.
 In the summer of 1919, Marx was one of the few Centre Party members to support German acceptance of the Treaty of Versailles, since he feared that failure to do so would result in French annexation of the occupied Rhineland.

 After the assassination of Matthias Erzberger by the right-wing terrorist group Organisation Consul in 1921, Marx became the head of the Centre Party's Reichstag parliamentary group on 27 September 1921 and, on 17 January 1922, party chairman.
 He supported Centre Party Chancellor Joseph Wirth in his "fulfillment policy" (Erfüllungspolitik) which attempted to comply as far as possible with the Treaty of Versailles, notably the reparation demands of the Allies, in order to show that it would be impossible to meet them.
 Independent Chancellor Wilhelm Cuno received Marx's help in mobilizing civil disobedience against the Occupation of the Ruhr by France and Belgium.
 Marx then helped replace Cuno's cabinet with the grand coalition headed by Gustav Stresemann of the German People's Party (DVP).
 When Stresemann's government fell in November 1923, Reich President Friedrich Ebert requested that Marx form a government.